Leveraging Representations from Intermediate Encoder-blocks for Synthetic Image Detection: Results

 \subsection{Ablations}

-In Table~\ref{tab:ablations}, we present an ablation study, where we remove three of RINE's main components, namely the intermediate representations, the TIE, and the contrastive loss, one-by-one.
+In \cref{tab:ablations}, we present an ablation study, where we remove three of RINE's main components, namely the intermediate representations, the TIE, and the contrastive loss, one-by-one.
 To be more precise, ``w/o intermediate'' means that we use only the last layer's features (equivalent to the SotA method \cite{ojha2023towards}).
 We measure the RINE's performance on 20 test datasets, after removing each of the three components, and present the average ACC and AP for the 1-, 2-, and 4-class models, as well as the average across the three models.
-In addition, we present the respective results in terms of generalization, namely for the non-GAN generators only.
-The results demonstrate the positive impact of all proposed components, as the full architecture achieves the best performance.
-Also, ablating intermediate representations yields the biggest performance loss reducing the metrics to the previous state-of-the-art levels (i.e., \cite{ojha2023towards}), as expected.
+In addition, we present generalizability results by averaging across the non-GAN generators.
+The results demonstrate the positive impact of all proposed components.
+Also, ablating intermediate representations yields the biggest performance loss reducing the metrics to the previous SotA levels (i.e., \cite{ojha2023towards}).
+In the Appendix the interested reader can find ablation of the fusion mechanism and backbone.

-\subsection{Hyperparameter analysis}
+\subsection{Hyperparameter Analysis}

-Figure~\ref{fig:hyperparams1}(a)-(c) illustrates ACC \& AP boxplots for ViT-B/32 vs. ViT-L/14 in the 1-, 2-, and 4-class settings.
+\Cref{fig:hyperparams1}(a)-(c) illustrates ACC \& AP boxplots for ViT-B/32 vs. ViT-L/14 in the 1-, 2-, and 4-class settings.
 Each boxplot is built from 48 scores (ACC/AP) obtained from the experiments of all combinations of $\xi$, $q$, and $d'$.
-It is clear that CLIP ViT-L/14 outperforms ViT-B/32, thus from now on we report results of ViT-L/14 only.
-Figure~\ref{fig:hyperparams1}(d)-(f) illustrates the impact of the contrastive loss factor $\xi$, showing little variability across the different values, in all training settings.
+It is clear that CLIP ViT-L/14 outperforms ViT-B/32, thus from now on we report results of ViT-L/14 only. \Cref{fig:hyperparams1}(d)-(f) illustrates the impact of the contrastive loss factor $\xi$, showing little variability across the different values, in all training settings.

-Figure~\ref{fig:hyperparams2} presents ACC boxplots for each ($q$, $d'$) combination of the trainable part of the model.
+\Cref{fig:hyperparams2} presents ACC boxplots for each ($q$, $d'$) combination of the trainable part of the model.
 For $q$=1, little variability is observed for different $d'$ choices, while for $q$=2 and $q$=4, there is a slight performance increase with $d'$ on average.
 The hyperparameter choices we have made for the proposed models are based on the maximum ACC \& AP and not their average or distribution.

-\subsection{The effect of training duration}
+\subsection{The Effect of Training Duration}